-If you are planning to grow fruits and vegetables that you intend to consume, make sure you use organic fertilizers (compost and vermicompost are the best kind of fertilizers) and pesticides.
+If you are planning to grow fruits and vegetables that you intend to consume, make sure you use organic fertilizers (compost and vermicompost are the best kinds of fertilizers) and pesticides.
 You can also make a DIY organic pesticide on your own.
 To make the DIY pesticide: Take some green chillies and garlic and grind them into a paste.
-Once done, add a litre of water to it, mix well, and store it away from sunlight for few days.
+Once done, add a litre of water to it, mix well, and store it away from sunlight for a few days.
 Now, store the solution in a spray bottle and use it on your plants weekly.
 This will help you keep pests away from your plants.

 3. Water-proof your Roof

 If you are planning to start a garden on the terrace, ensure to water-proof your roof, so that your house doesn’t suffer any damage.
-These days, a lot of water-proofing products are available in the market, simply take your pick.
+These days, a lot of waterproofing products are available in the market, simply take your pick.
 Additionally, also ensure that you have a proper drainage system in place.